Canon 1D Mark III vs Sony RX0 II

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the RX0 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX0 II is a recent model that features in the current product line-up of Sony.
-In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 1D Mark III better than the Sony RX0 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.